Development

 Creatives will be able to start to get feedback from the artificial intelligence (AI) as soon as they can start to key in their first notes.

 RMT is in discussions with technology and media companies about partnering to bring this about in the most expeditious way.
-DriverTags promise to add a level of understanding of process that can help increase success rates in the creation of new screen content.
+Value Signals promise to add a level of understanding of process that can help increase success rates in the creation of new screen content.
 With screen content consumption time exceeding everything but sleep in some cases, this is an important area in which to increase effectiveness and efficiency, but cannot be allowed to slow down creatives, the process at all times must be alert to creatives as the prime users.

 References